basho/basho_docs/CONTRIBUTING.md

         project can include the `using` identifier -- as each version builds its own menu -- but each menu **must not** include duplicate entries.

-        Errors will be thrown at Hugo build time.
+        If duplicate entries are present in a menu, errors will be thrown at Hugo build time.

     4. The ordering weight of the page, relative to pages sharing a `parent`.

         Order is ascending, which means the lowest (lightest) weight will be at the top, and the highest (heaviest) will sink to the bottom.
 In case of ties, alphabetical sorting of page `identifier` is used.

+        **Note**: Reordering of pages should only happen when new pages are added to a given section.
+If you feel the ordering of a section could be improved, please reach out to the Docs team by opening an issue (not a PR, please) in this repository.

     5. The `identifier` of the the parent the page (if one exits).